 Most programs used to view BAM formatted data require an index file to locate the reads mapping to a particular location quickly.
 You can think of this as an index in a book, telling you where to go to find particular phrases or words.
 We'll use the samtools index command to do this.

-Type:

-samtools index E Coli CGATGT L001 filtered.sorted.rmdup.bam
+Type: samtools index E\Coli\CGATGT\L001\filtered.sorted.fixmate.position.markdup.bam